babaktr/async-deep-flappybird/README.md

 ### Training and Optimizer settings
 The current settings are based on or borrowed from the [implemenentation] (https://github.com/miyosuda/async_deep_reinforce) by [@miyosuda](https://github.com/miyosuda).
-They have not yet been optimized for Flappybird but rather used _as is_ for now.
+They have not yet been optimized for Flappy Bird but rather used _as is_ for now.

 * ```max_time_step - 40 000 000``` - Maximum training steps.
 * ```initial_alpha_log_rate - 0.4226``` - log_uniform interpolate rate for learning rate (around 7*10^-4).